Rob Leslie-Carter

 In 2009 the Association for Project Management named him one of the top 10 project influencers in the world.
 The 'impact list' highlights individuals who have had the biggest influence on the project management profession – recognised for shaping major programs and projects and also for inspiring and motivating others in their profession.

-In 2015 he was awarded the UK Building International Project of the Year award for the New Acton Nishi development in Canberra, and the MCA Innovation Project of the Year award for his work on the Croydon Integrated Five Year delivery Plan with Croydon Council.
+In 2015 he was awarded the UK Building International Project of the Year award for his role on the New Acton Nishi development in Canberra, and the MCA Innovation Project of the Year award for his work on the Croydon Integrated Five Year delivery Plan with Croydon Council.

-Early and persona life

-Leslie-Carter was born in Oxford, England on 24 October 1970.
-After periods living in Doha, Qatar (1972–76) and Chester (1976–82) his family returned to Oxford in 1982.

-From Magdalen College School in Oxford, he went on to study Civil Engineering at the University of Bristol, graduating in 1992.

-Leslie-Carter married Claire Saxby in 2000.
-They have four children – two daughters (Isabel and Eve) born at home in East London, and two sons (Lawrence and Arthur) born at home in Sydney.

-Arup career

-Leslie-Carter has worked with Arup since graduating from Bristol University in 1992.
-He began his career in Arup's Newcastle office, and spent periods in Arup's Middlesbrough and Manchester offices before moving to Arup Project Management in London in 1996.
-With Arup Project Management, his first major Client role was managing the start up and technical multiplex construction for the start up of OnDigital, a direct competitor to Sky at the launch of Digital terrestrial television in 1998.